-- o different 9-year cumulative incidences of lost to follow-up events were reported in the Supplementary Appendix of Sparano et al. (NEJM, 2018) for the chemotherapy plus endocrine therapy arm (14.7%) and for the endocrine therapy alone arm (12.2%) - o for the chemotherapy plus endocrine therapy arm (but not the endocrine therapy alone arm), there was a significant association of lost to follow-up with RS (9-year cumulative drop out of 16.6% for an RS of 11-25, 14.3% for an RS of 16-20, and 12.5% for an RS of 21-25) reported in the Supplementary Appendix of Sparano et al. (NEJM, 2018). - MSAC considered that not presenting a per protocol analysis was unusual for the analysis of a non-inferiority designed trial.
-The upper limit of the 95% confidence interval in the "as-treated" analysis is closer to the minimal clinically important difference (MCID) than the main analysis presented, which supported MSAC's view that a per protocol analysis would help inform the robustness of the main analysis.
+- different 9-year cumulative incidences of lost to follow-up events were reported in the Supplementary Appendix of Sparano et al. (NEJM, 2018) for the chemotherapy plus endocrine therapy arm (14.7%) and for the endocrine therapy alone arm (12.2%) - for the chemotherapy plus endocrine therapy arm (but not the endocrine therapy alone arm), there was a "significant association of lost to follow-up with RS, with 9-year cumulative drop out of 16.6% for RS of 11-25, 14.3% for RS of 16-20, and 12.5% for RS of 21-25" reported in the Supplementary Appendix of Sparano et al. (NEJM, 2018). - MSAC considered that not presenting a per protocol analysis was unusual for the analysis of a non-inferiority designed trial.
+The upper limit of the 95% confidence interval in the "as-treated" analysis for the primary outcome is closer to the MCID than the main analysis presented, which supported MSAC's view that a per protocol analysis would help inform the robustness of the main analysis.